Bernie Madoff Says He's Terminally ill, Asks For Release From Prison

 Madoff was sentenced in 2009 after he had pleaded guilty to orchestrating the largest investment fraud in the history of Wall Street.

-He gave a phone interview to the Washington Post on Wednesday and said he is "terminally ill.“
+He gave a phone interview to the Washington Post on Wednesday and said he is terminally ill.“

 "There’s no cure for my type of disease.
 So, you know, I’ve served.
 I’ve served 11 years already, and, quite frankly, I’ve suffered through it.”